front-end-intermediate/session-2/readme.md

 ## Homework

 1. Review the notes below, paying particular attention to anything that was unclear to you in class.
+1. Add JS to set the initial page to watchlist using onload and so that page refreshes honor the hash in the browser's location string.

 ## NPM Manifests